cloud-ark/kubeplus/details.rst

 =======================
-KubePlus API Add-on
+KubePlus tooling
 =======================

-KubePlus API add-on simplifies building Kubernetes-native workflow automation using Kubernetes Custom APIs/ Resources by extending the Kubernetes resource graph and maintaining all implicit and explicit relationships of Custom Resources created through labels, annotations, spec properties or sub-resources.
+KubePlus tooling simplifies building Kubernetes-native workflow automation using Kubernetes Custom APIs/ Resources by extending the Kubernetes resource graph and maintaining all implicit and explicit relationships of Custom Resources created through labels, annotations, spec properties or sub-resources.
 This Custom Resource relationship graph is then used for improved visibility, monitoring and debuggability of workflows.
-KubePlus API add-on additionally allows you to define workflow level Kubernetes resource dependencies and allows applying security or robustness policies to all the workflow resources together.
+KubePlus tooling additionally allows you to define workflow level Kubernetes resource dependencies and allows applying security or robustness policies to all the workflow resources together.

 This tool is being developed as a part of our  `Platform as Code practice`_.